mindspore-ai/docs/docs/programming_guide/source_en/tensor.md

 Tensor is a basic data structure in the MindSpore network computing.
 For details about data types in tensors, see [dtype](https://www.mindspore.cn/doc/programming_guide/en/master/dtype.html).

 Tensors of different dimensions represent different data.
 For example, a 0-dimensional tensor represents a scalar, a 1-dimensional tensor represents a vector, a 2-dimensional tensor represents a matrix, and a 3-dimensional tensor may represent the three channels of RGB images.

-> All examples in this document can be run in the PyNative mode.

 ## Tensor Structure